nullablebool/prime/README.md

 * *future: ODC reviews: Community feedback -> Who has terrible support?
 Which exchange is sluggish?
 Can these people be trusted?

 **Charting**

 Convenient charting UI - a fast, up-to-second chart based data visualisation tool.
 Plugins cover indicators, emerging ideas and styles ad infinitum.

 **Market Data**

 * Service layer constantly populating market data layer, additionally can be accessed by local api.
 * Data is continually managed and stored in decentralised location for quick 'catch-up' data dumps to your platform.
 * Live data as fast as the exchanges can serve it.

 **Squawk Box / Troll Box / ODC Instant Messaging**

 If you ask many traders what they use most in Bloomberg, it appears that the communication features are highly valued.
-Think 'TrollBox'.
+Think **TrollBox**.
 However, we can do that better - with some basic reputation tools simple optional filtering of noise is possible.

 It wouldn't be any good if it depended on a central point of storage, so it won't.
 This whole feature may well come later, but it's likely to be an integral part of the application going forward.

 **Trading Bots & the Plugin Store.**

 * Community made trading bots and helpers as isolated / sandboxed plugins.
 Each granted access via a token that is either auto-generated, or manually determined.
 * Community curated lists of trading plugins - bots / charting styles / satellite apps and services etc.
 * Convenient reviews of plugins, with reputation indicators, discussion and information.